igrishaev/pg2/README.md

 #### List

-The `list` command renders all the migrations stored in resources and their
-status: whether they are applied or not.
+The `list` command renders all the migrations and their status: whether they are applied or not.

 ~~~clojure
 lein with-profile +migration run -m pg.migration.cli -c config.example.edn list